ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 {: #vpc-transit-asymmeteric-routing-limitation}
 The green connections are working.
 The blue line represents a TCP connection request flowing from an on premise zone through the transit gateway: 192.168.0.4 <--TCP--> 10.1.1.4.
 The transit gateway will choose a transit VPC zone based on the address prefix in that zone.
 The matching address prefix for 10.1.1.4 is 10.1.1.0/24 in the lower zone.

 The red line represents the TCP connection response to 192.168.0.4.
 The transit gateway delivers to the transit VPC using the matching address prefix 192.168.0.0/24 in the upper zone.
 The IBM VPC uses the industry standard state based routing for secuire TCP connection tracking.
-This requires that the TCP connection pass through the same firewall in both directions.
+This requires that the TCP connection pass through the same firewall-router in both directions.
 The VPC does not support tcp "Asymmetric Routing".

 It is interesting to note that an attempt to ping using the ICMP protocol would not suffer from this limitation.
 ICMP does not require a stateful connection.
 Connectivity from 192.168.0.4 <--ICMP--> 10.1.1.4 via ICMP is possible.
 You can run the ping marked tests to verify: